jwood/addressbook/README.md

 "Family" - "Mr. & Mrs. Joe & Jane Smith & Family"
 "Married Couple" - "Mr. & Mrs. Joe & Jane Smith"
 "Unmarried Couple" - "Mr. Joe Smith & Ms. Jane Smith"
+"Single Parent" - "Mr. Joe Smith & Family"

 The home phone is also stored along with the address, since home phones are specific to a home.

-You can specify the 2 main contacts for an address, in the "Contact 1" and "Contact 2" fields.
-The drop down box will only let you select a contact that is currently linked to the address.
+You can specify the two main contacts for an address by selecting the primary and secondary contact on the address details page.
 These contacts are used in constructing the addressee (see above).

 ### Groups
 Groups provide a way to organize your contacts.
 Each group has a name, and